-If the condition is not diagnosed or treated, blood will continue to shunt through the PDA, which can cause irreversible changes to the heart muscle and could later lead to congestive heart failure.
-If the PDA is this advanced, additional symptoms could also include heart arrhythmia, and noisy breathing when listened to with a stethoscope.
+If left untreated, blood will continuously shunt through the PDA, leading to irreversible changes to the heart muscle and potentially causing congestive heart failure.
+If the PDA is this advanced, additional symptoms could also include heart arrhythmia and noisy breathing when listened to with a stethoscope.

 If the shunt is quite large, the pulmonary circulation pressure could increase until it is more than the pressure in the aorta.
 If this occurs, the shunt might reverse – this means that blood returning from the body takes a shortcut through the aorta before continuing to the lungs for oxygenation.
 This 'reverse PDA' causes the symptoms of heart murmurs to disappear, but others to become significantly more severe.
 Advanced cases and/or 'reverse PDA' can cause the following symptoms: